Israel Defense Forces: Main developments

-Israel's military technology is most famous for its firearms, armored fighting vehicles (tanks, tank-converted armored personnel carriers (APCs), armored bulldozers, etc.), unmanned aerial vehicles, and rocketry (missiles and rockets).
-Israel also has manufactured aircraft including the Kfir (reserve), IAI Lavi (canceled), and the IAI Phalcon Airborne early warning System, and naval systems (patrol and missile ships).
+Israel's military technology is famous for its firearms, armoured fighting vehicles (tanks, tank-converted armoured personnel carriers (APCs), armoured bulldozers, etc.), unmanned aerial vehicles, and rocketry (missiles and rockets).
+Israel also has manufactured aircraft including the Kfir (reserve), IAI Lavi (cancelled), and the IAI Phalcon Airborne early warning System, and naval systems (patrol and missile ships).
 Much of the IDF's electronic systems (intelligence, communication, command and control, navigation etc.) are Israeli-developed, including many systems installed on foreign platforms (esp. aircraft, tanks and submarines), as are many of its precision-guided munitions.
 Israel is the world's largest exporter of drones.

-Israel Military Industries (IMI) is known for its firearms.
+Israel Military Industries (IMI), as well as its former subsidiary Israel Weapon Industries, are known for their firearms.
 The IMI Galil, the Uzi, the IMI Negev light machine gun and the new Tavor TAR-21 Bullpup assault rifle are used by the IDF.
 The Rafael Advanced Defense Systems Spike missile is one of the most widely exported ATGMs in the world.

-Israel is the only country in the world with an operational anti-ballistic missile defense system on the national level – the Arrow system, jointly funded and produced by Israel and the United States.
+Israel's Arrow anti-ballistic missile system, jointly funded and produced by Israel and the United States, has successfully conducted combat intercepts of incoming ballistic missile attacks.
 The Iron Dome system against short-range rockets is operational and proved to be successful, intercepting hundreds of Qassam, 122 mm Grad and Fajr-5 artillery rockets fire by Palestinian militants from the Gaza Strip.
 David's Sling, an anti-missile system designed to counter medium range rockets, became operational in 2017.
-Israel has also worked with the US on development of a tactical high energy laser system against medium range rockets (called Nautilus or THEL).
+Israel has also worked with the US on the development of a tactical high energy laser system against medium-range rockets (called Nautilus or THEL).
+Iron Beam is a short-range laser beam air defence system, created to eliminate rockets, artillery, and mortar bombs.
+With a range of several kilometres, it complements the Iron Dome system, which is specifically designed for intercepting missiles launched from greater distances.